-- 6. If any program or course is delivered in locations other than where the academic business unit is located, list the program(s) and explain how the business unit ensures quality in the delivery of business education at the other location(s) and consistency with the delivery of the same courses offered across multiple locations. - 7.
-If any program is delivered in partnership with other institutions, list the program(s) and explain how the business unit ensures quality in the academic components being administered by the partner institution. - 8.
-Describe how the business unit ensures program content and experiential learning opportunities remain relevant to current business environments. - 9.
-Describe the ways in which the learning opportunities in each program prepare students to function effectively in culturally diverse environments.
+6. If any program or course is delivered in locations other than where the academic business unit is located, list the program(s) and explain how the business unit ensures quality in the delivery of business education at the other location(s) and consistency with the delivery of the same courses offered across multiple locations.

+7. If any program is delivered in partnership with other institutions, list the program(s) and explain how the business unit ensures quality in the academic components being administered by the partner institution.